Fighting Anti-Semitism and Bigotry: The Weil Family Fund 🚫🤬✡️

 Both commemorations are free and open to the public.

 Have you considered a legacy gift to Federation?
 A charitable gift in your will, trust, retirement account, or life insurance policy will let you be there for future generations after you are gone.
 Your bequest will be added to permanent endowments, creating a permanent source of funding to address the needs and priorities of every succeeding generation.
 You don’t have to be wealthy.
 You can designate a small percentage of your estate or the remainder of your retirement plan.
 There is no minimum or maximum gift amount; all gifts are appreciated and recognized.
-Contact Joanne Neuman, Director of Development, at 510.809.4908 or email@example.com to find out more, or tell us about your legacy gift plans.
+Contact Mollie Breger, Director of Marketing & Development, at 510.809.4909 or firstname.lastname@example.org to find out more, or tell us about your legacy gift plans.